Properties Of The Classical Action Of Quantum Gravity: Conclusions

 The action of quantum gravity is determined by renormalization.
 It can be simplified dropping terms proportional to the hatted Ricci tensor, because those terms can be reabsorbed into perturbative field redefinitions and parameter redefinitions.
 Doing so, we can arrange the action in different perturbatively equivalent ways, which may help us uncover different properties, identify different classes of exact solutions, or reduce the effort to study approximate solutions.
 We singled out a convenient form $S_{ \text{QG}}$ that allows us, to some extent, to have control on the infinitely many couplings of the theory.
 Among the other things, we can show that some well known metrics, such as the FLRW metrics, are exact solutions of the field equations or can be mapped into exact solutions.
 Precisely, in four dimensions the solutions coincide with the usual ones, while in dimensions greater than four they coincide with the usual ones once the density and the pressure are mapped into simple functions of themselves.
 More generally, all conformally flat solutions of Einstein gravity can be mapped in a metric-independent way into conformally flat solutions of $S_{ \text{QG}}$, and vice versa.
 The quadratic terms of the action, generated expanding the metric around these solutions, are free of higher derivatives.
 Solutions that are not conformally flat are instead modified in a nontrivial way.
 We have studied the first corrections to the metrics of Schwarzschild and Kerr types, expanding in powers of the Goroff-Sagnotti constant.

 Vertices can contain arbitrarily high derivatives of the metric tensor.
-The solutions of the field equations can be uniquely determined requiring that they are analytic in the couplings $\lambda _{n}$ away from singularities.
-These features and the presence of infinitely many independent couplings point towards a missing, more fundamental theory.
+The solutions of the field equations that are analytic in the couplings $\lambda _{n}$, at least away from singularities, are uniquely determined by initial conditions of Cauchy type.
+However, those solutions violate microcausality.
+These features and the presence of infinitely many independent couplings point towards a missing, more fundamental theory, which should be unitary, causal and renormalizable with a finite number of independent couplings.

+Most of the properties we have studied originate from high-energy physics, specifically renormalization.
+However, they may have effects detectable in astrophysical observations.
+For example, it would be desirable to compare predictions and observational data to put constraints on the magnitude of the Goroff-Sagnotti constant.
+Renormalization only tells us that this constant is non-vanishing.
+A further reason to motivate investigations of the properties of $S_{\text{QG}}$ is that they could help us identify the ultimate theory of quantum gravity, in the same way as the Fermi theory of weak interactions was helpful to build the Standard Model.

 .6truecm \textbf{Acknowledgments}

 .3truecm

 I thank C. Bambi, G. Cella, P. Menotti and L. Modesto for inspiring discussions and correspondence.
 I also thank the Physics Department of Fudan University, Shanghai, for hospitality during the initial stage of this work.